ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Password.md

 Since now we use the default asp net core Identity Password Hasher, we adapted at [Program](/src/Ambseny.WebAplication/Program.cs) the Seed() method accordingly to have functioning password

 ### IdentityErrorDescriber
-Just to avoid littering everything with error codes and despcriptions, we created a [AmbsenyIdentityErrorDescriber](/src/Ambseny.WebAplication/Data/AmbsenyIdentityErrorDescriber.cs) class to add on the existing ones
+Just to avoid littering everything with error codes and despcriptions, we created a [AmbsenyIdentityErrorDescriber](/src/Ambseny.WebAplication/Data/AmbsenyIdentityErrorDescriber.cs) class to add on the existing describers.

 ### Setup